simonkowallik/irulescan/files/good-practices.md

 # good practices to avoid security issues

-## practice 1: quote expressions using curly braces
+## practice 1: Quote expressions using curly braces

 One should always surround expressions with braces `{}`, including expressions supplied to expr, for, if, and while commands among others (see list below).
 Braced expressions can be compiled by the byte-code compiler, making code faster and safer as they avoid the problems associated with double substitution.